Five Emails That Will Grow Your WooCommerce Revenue

 We recommend only sending two or three emails in a win-back sequence.
 Any more than that, and you could risk them becoming completely turned off to your business, or worse, reporting your emails as spam.
 So if your two or three emails don’t win them back, it’s probably time to purge them from your email list.

 When someone makes a purchase on your site, WooCommerce sends them an email confirming it.
 That transactional email is a vital piece of keeping your customer’s trust, but it’s also a chance to do a little strategic marketing as well.
-And it’s a good opportunity: Order confirmation emails have a phenomenal open rate—one study found the rate is four times higher than a standard broadcast email.
+And it’s a good opportunity because order confirmation emails have a phenomenal open rate.

 When you’re creating your order confirmation emails, first and foremost, you need to send the customer all of the key info about their purchase.
 Legally, under the U.S. CAN-SPAM Act, these and other transactional emails must have a “primary purpose [that] is transactional.”